Growing your arms can be tricky if you don't know some of the best bicep exercises for mass. Fortunately, we're here to help.

 - Can load up the plates to increase overall arm strength, which can help up your numbers when it comes to some of the best back exercises around.

 - Quick to pick up and get the technique right, making it ideal for beginners just starting out.

-As demonstrated by Scott Herman, to perform this exercise, grab hold of the bar with an underhand grip.
-Your hands should be placed around a shoulder-width apart on the barbell.
+As demonstrated by Scott Herman above, simply grab hold of the bar with an underhand grip to begin this exercise, with your hands placed around shoulder width apart.

 Next, pick the bar up, but make sure your arms are fully locked out before starting the movement.
 A good way to tell if you're locked out is to see if your triceps are flexed.